 This is the white part of an egg that you will notice that surrounds the yolk.

+There you have it, as comprehensive a list you’re going to find online.
 We’ve sourced various food items from different cuisines beginning with the letter O to compile this list.
 If you know any other foods and beverages beginning with this letter, feel free to add them to our list.